ihmeuw/vivarium_public_health/docs/source/tutorials/population.rst

 ``covariate.live_births_by_sex.estimate`` data in the artifact.

-The artifact key ``covariate.live_births_by_sex.estimate`` should contain a row for each year |times| sex combination:
+The artifact key ``covariate.live_births_by_sex.estimate`` should contain a row for each year × sex combination:

 .. testcode::